Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Seafarers beware

 Látrabjarg is a (literal) graveyard for ships.
-There have been countless ship wrecks below the cliffs.
-Most of the time these have been tragic affair where all hands on board where lost but there also inspiring tales of heroism and rescue under hellish conditions.
+There have been countless shipwrecks below the cliffs.
+Most of the time these have been tragic affairs where all hands on board were lost, but there are also inspiring tales of heroism and rescue under hellish conditions.
 One example is the rescue of the crew of the British trawler Dhoon in 1947.

 Please watch out